 - Big Fun Festival (Winnipeg- Around January – Dates to be announced) – Hip music lovers flock to the Big Fun Festival in January.
 This is a five-day music festival that features multiple genres of music in several venues downtown.
 One ticket gives you access to all the venues and to performances of about 50 of Manitoba’s current and upcoming artists.

 - New Music Festival (Winnipeg – Jan.
-26 – Feb.
-1, 2020) – This is a contemporary classical music fest.
+25–31, 2020) – This is a contemporary classical music fest.
 If you love orchestra music as well as current tunes, this festival is for you.
-This year, there are seven concerts held at various venues around Winnipeg.
+It features seven concerts held at various venues around Winnipeg.

 - Winter Adventure Weekend (Riding Mountain National Park – Usually February) – Enjoy skating trails, snowshoeing, cross country skiing, fat biking, live music and great local food and drink.If you haven’t tried winter camping, this is the best time to do it.
 Rent an oTENTik and enjoy the prairies in winter.

-- Northern Manitoba Trappers Festival (The Pas– Dates to be announced) – this is an annual event held every third week of February.
-Its major events are the World Championship Dog Race and the King, Queen and Youth Trapper events.
-The activity-filled festival showcases various competitions on skills exemplified by the pioneers such as tree falling, wood cutting, canoe packing, trap setting and others.
-Aside from these, there are also arts and crafts shows, a talent show, the Fur Queen Competition, and mini-festivals.
+- Northern Manitoba Trappers Festival (The Pas– Dates to be announced) – usually held every third week of February, the festival features the World Championship Dog Race and the King, Queen and Youth Trapper events.
+Aside from these, they showcase various competitions showing off pioneer skills such as tree falling, wood cutting, canoe packing, trap setting and others.
+As if these are not enough, you’ll also enjoy arts and crafts shows, a talent show, the Fur Queen Competition, and mini-festivals.

-- Festival du Voyageur (St. Boniface, Winnipeg – Dates to be announced, usually February) – This is the largest winter festival in Canada held at Winnipeg’s French Quarter.
+- Festival du Voyageur (St. Boniface, Winnipeg – February 14-23, 2020) – This is the largest winter festival in Canada held at Winnipeg’s French Quarter.
 It is a wonderful way to learn and experience French Canadian, Metis and First Nations histories through the many attractions at the park.
 Many look forward to the festival’s traditional cuisine, snow sculptures and musical performances.
-This year, they will be raising the age limit for free admission from 5 years old and under to 12 years old and under.
+Admission is free for kids 12 years old and under.